Sports Betting Revenue for Every State

 Another trend can be seen when looking at government-run sports betting operations versus those with more open markets.
 States that have taken an open market approach have flourished, as operators tend to get more creative with their offerings and promotions in order to remain competitive.

 States that have government monopolies tend to implement higher tax rates to bolster state revenue despite having lower betting volume.
 Rhode Island, for example, retains 51 percent of sports betting revenue.
 An exception to this rule is Oregon, where sports betting is operated by the Oregon Lottery, but the state charges just a 2.3 percent tax rate.
-For more information on emerging powerhouse states, check out our guide on sports betting records from the past year.
+For more information on emerging powerhouse states, check out our guide on sports betting revenues from the past year.

 Explore Further Analysis of the Sports Betting Industry